SumoLogic/sumologic-kubernetes-collection/deploy/docs/SideBySidePrometheus.md

 ```bash
 helm delete my-release
 ```
-> **Helm2 Tip**: Use helm delete --purge my-release to completely remove the release from Helm internal storage

 > **Helm3 Tip**: In Helm3 the default behavior is to purge history.
 Use --keep-history to preserve it while deleting the release.ease.